Pe6ko13/MyPage/README.old.md

 # MyPage

-web page about me and my projects
+This is my portfolio, where You can check out my recent projects